-Compared with the minimum ventilation allowed by code, the energy savings from not venting may be small in a well-built and well-sealed home.
-Compared with the leakiest worst case scenario, however, closing up a crawlspace can make quite a difference.
+Compared with the minimum ventilation allowed by code, the energy savings from not installing crawlspace vents may be small in a well-built and well-sealed home.
+Compared with the leakiest worst-case scenario, however, closing up a crawlspace can make quite a difference.

-If properly designed and constructed, an unvented conditioned crawlspace can thwart mold, mildew and pest problems; improve the house's energy performance; and prevent rot in the structure.
+If properly designed and constructed, an unvented conditioned crawlspace can thwart mold, mildew, and pest problems; improve the home's energy performance; and prevent rot in the structure.
 A conditioned crawlspace is also a good place to locate mechanical equipment and ductwork since the negative effects on the HVAC system's efficiency due to outdoor temperature swings will be eliminated.

 Avoiding moisture in the crawlspace is the most critical aspect to address before sealing the space.
-(See Sidebar below.)
 We strongly advise installing a plastic membrane or installing a concrete slab with a 4- to 6-inch gravel and polyethylene membrane underlay.